A little about Squid Proxy

 A little more theory about Squid Proxy

-This optimization happens because other users can access a resource previously accessed by a user.
-This way, the most accessed static contents can be stored in the Squid’s cache.
+This way, the most frequently accessed static content can be stored in the Squid cache.

-Since this content is stored in the Squid’s cache, the request access of this content is faster and avoids Internet bandwidth consumption.
+Since this content is stored in the Squid cache, request access to this content is faster and avoids consuming Internet bandwidth.

-Likewise, the use of Squid also allows the use of cache servers in a hierarchical way.
-So, this use of cache servers in a hierarchical way enables the optimization of network resources.
+So, this use of cache servers in a hierarchical manner enables optimization of network resources.

 Juliana Mascarenhas